aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TIFF (Tagged Image File Format) is a raster image format used for storing high-quality images.
+It is widely used in the printing and publishing industry.
+OFT (Outlook File Template) is a file format used by Microsoft Outlook to store email messages.
+It is used to store email messages in a structured format.
+Converting TIFF to OFT can be useful for a Python developer who wants to add a feature to their application that allows users to convert TIFF images to OFT files.

-For a Python developer, who is trying to add a TIFF to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total Helps for TIFF to OFT Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert TIFF to OFT using Python.
+It is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into OFT format.
+This makes it easy to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}